ksw2000/Computer-Networking/CH8.md

 By including such a field, if Alice were to receive a TCP FIN before receiving a closure SSL record, she would know that something funny was going on.

-## 8-6 Network layer security: IPsec
+## 8-6 Network Layer Security: IPsec

 IPsec datagrams are sent between pairs of network entities, such as between two hosts, between two routers, or between a host and router